 Looking for a fun and often amusing account of human history and civilization that kids and adults will enjoy?
 Look no further than Sapiens: A Graphic History Volumes I & II.
 Explore human history in a story format with gorgeous full-color illustrations taking center stage throughout.
 This is storytelling at its finest.

 Montessorikiwi's Ancient Civilizations Bundle is a grab-and-go resource with hands-on materials for exploring Ancient Egypt, Ancient Persia, and Ancient China.
+We use the lesson plan and activities to guide our work.

 Get 16% off your purchase from Montessorikiwi here.